Skip to main content

 • Respect dog-free areas

-• Pay a fine for dog fouling
+• Pay a fixed penalty notice for dog fouling

 You'll need to enter your fixed penalty reference number which is on the top left of the fixed penalty notice.
-Please enter your reference number and surname in the exact format they appear on the notice.
+Enter your reference number and surname in the exact format they appear on the notice.
 You will also need to enter your email address so we can send you a payment confirmation.

-Pay a fine
+Pay a fixed penalty notice

 Our Dog Enforcement Team is actively patrolling our parks and streets to remind owners about responsible dog ownership.